-Potential impacts to public health and safety from implementation of Munitions Storage Alternative 2 would be the same as those for Alternative 1.
+Potential impacts to public health and safety from implementation of Munitions Storage Alternative 2 would be the same as those discussed under Alternative 1.
+Therefore, Munitions Storage Alternative 2 would result in less than significant impacts to public health and safety.